fredliao123/Training-Development/Android UI test/How-to-build-testable-app-video.markdown

 ```

 ### Integration tests:
 Tests all the units collaborate as planned.
 The difference between E2E test and integration test is that E2E test can be across screens testing user flow.
-But integration test should focus on one screen.
+But integration test should focus on one screen or even a repo.
-Because integration tests is more foucsed on collaboration
+Because integration tests is more foucsed on collaboration, we can use test doubles to mock some of the dependencies in tests.
+Some of the test doubles are:

+- Dummy: just to satisfy dependency(Mock)
+- Stub: has one scenario(Mock)
+- Fake: accurate but lightweight
+- Real object: like a value object

+### Unit tests:
+The scope should be as small as possible.

+Don't write change detector tests by using `verify`.
+It's testing implementation instead of behavior